i-jurij/new_manikur/README.md

 add controller, model, view;
 create and add to adm_pages table or pages table vars for template:
 * page_alias(100) - short name of the page preferably in Latin, and unique, and only letters or digits up to 100 letters;
-page_templates - path to the template, excluding public/templates, if necessary, eg "first/templ.php";
 * page_title - short name of the page in your language, letters, numbers, hyphens, underscores up to 100 pieces;
 page_meta_description - description of the site page in the search results, and for SEO, page_meta_keywords - a list of keywords corresponding to the content of the site page,